Scroll to content

 Week 1

-How you can help your child improve their oracy at home.
+How to help your child improve their Oracy at home.

 1. Read aloud to your child

-Reading aloud to your child, well beyond the age they can read for themselves, combines the benefits of talking, listening and storytelling within one activity that helps children build their vocabulary, learn to express their thoughts, and understand the structure of language,’ says Billie.
+Reading aloud to your child, well beyond the age they can read for themselves, combines the benefits of talking, listening and storytelling within one activity that helps children build their vocabulary, learn to express their thoughts, and understand the structure of language.'

 2. Record a video diary

-Many kids aspire to being vloggers or YouTube stars, so encourage them to start a video diary, either to chart their everyday life or to record special occasions like birthdays and holidays.
-For safety’s sake, keep these within the family rather than broadcasting them online.
+Many children aspire to become vloggers or YouTube stars, so encourage them to start a video diary, either to chart their everyday life or to record special occasions like birthdays and holidays.
+For safety’s sake, keep these within the family rather than sharing them online.

 3. Play word games